tim-barc/blog.github.io/_posts/2025-08-07-Streamlining-Memory-Forensics-with-MemProcFS.md

 - **Malware Indicators (M:\forensic\findevil)**: The Find Evil module attempts to identify signs of malware infection through things like Windows Defender detections, RWX VADs, suspicious process genealogy, and more.
 Within this folder, you can find a file titled `findevil.txt`, which contains a bunch of useful information that can come in handy when trying to identify malware.
   <img width="940" height="183" alt="Image" src="https://github.com/user-attachments/assets/055e1f8a-929e-438e-b551-568460cd1359" />

-  Whilst this will show a bunch of false positives, in the above example, we can see three **Windows Defender detections**, which have correctly identified malware.
+  Whilst this will show a bunch of false positives, in the above example, we can see three Windows Defender detections, which have correctly identified malware.

 - **NTFS Artifacts (M:\forensic\ntfs)**: The ntfs folder contains artifacts related to the NTFS file system.
 The key artifact within this folder is the `ntfs_files.txt` file, which is the MFT (Master File Table) as extracted from memory.
   <img width="940" height="360" alt="Image" src="https://github.com/user-attachments/assets/45dd04a8-370d-4f2a-a019-71b50853be6c" />